 Great Lakes Restoration Initiative

 In 2011, the, MPCA was awarded a grant from U.S. EPA’s Great Lakes Restoration Initiative to promote the phase-out of coal tar-based sealants in Minnesota and in partnering Great Lakes states through 2014.
 Information on this grant project and continuing activity is available on the Great Lakes Coal Tar Sealcoat PAH Reduction Project webpage or by contacting Al Innes, at 651-757-2457.

 In the years following the 2009 legislation, cities in Minnesota and across the U.S. passed local bans on coal tar-based sealants.
 A list of cities with bans, plus other jurisdictions and academic institutions with restrictions is in the following fact sheet — Summary of Coal Tar-based Sealant Bans/Restrictions in the U.S.

 Frequently Asked Questions

-Municipalities often contact the MPCA for more information about PAHs, coal tar-based sealers, and managing contaminated sediments.
+Municipalities and others responsible for the operation and maintenance of stormwater collection and conveyance systems often contact the MPCA for more information about PAHs, coal tar-based sealers and managing contaminated sediments.
 See the FAQs and answers page for assistance.